WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 The Tweag team conducted an analysis on the Wolfram Oracle Validator, focusing on the file `OracleValidator.hs`.
 They made minor adjustments on the codebase to address dependency mismatches.

-The Audit was based on documentation and discutions with the Wolfram Team and performed with the `cooked-validators` library for testing.
+The Audit was based on documentation and discutions with the Wolfram team and performed with the `cooked-validators` library for testing.

 They organized their findings in three categories (Low, Medium, High) depending on the severity.
-In total, they report 14 issues including logical flaws, code quality issues, design flaws and unclear specifications.
+In total, they report 14 issues.
 The report includes remediation measures for each issue.
 Additionally, they delivered a nix enviroment, a test suite and an example of a fixed validator.

-## 4. Overview of changes to OracleValidator
+## 4. Overview of changes to Oracle Validator

+The audit report's main concerns for the Oracle Validator were categorized as follows:

+* Logical flaws
+* Code quality issues
+* Design flaws
+* Unclear specifications

+Based on the Audit's report, the primary changes on the Oracle Validator include the following.

+* The validator now uses a redeemer to specify which validations should be performed (`Execute` or `Reclaim`)
+* The validator now performs explicit time interval and signature checks.
+* The error message system has been updated to provide more informative feedback.
+* The deserialization of objects has been optimized to reduce resource consumption during execution.

+The following section details the specific changes made, along with the commits that implement them.

 ## 5. Responses to specific findings